greeniot/CC3200-Sample/README.md

 }
 ```

-We read the registers for each of the components and return the full result.
-The question is now how the reading for a single component is defined.
+We read the registers for each of the components of the three dimensional acceleration vector and return the full result.
+The question is now how the `readSingleAxis` for reading a single component is defined.
 The rest is displayed below.

 ```C
 #include <Energia.h>